|October 28, 2014

 - Independent, systematic study

 We have 12 residency positions for each year level in the Pediatric Residency Program.
 In addition, there are 2 positions for each year level in the Combined Medicine-Pediatrics Residency Program.
 Therefore, there is a peer group of 14 for each year level.
 This number provides for a good mix of abilities, talents and personalities while still making it possible to get to know each other well.
-Two fourth year chief residents are selected on the basis of outstanding ability in patient care, teaching and leadership.
-The chief residents supervise in the inpatient and outpatient settings, makes the call and clinic schedules, and participates in residency administration.
+A fourth year chief resident is selected on the basis of outstanding ability in patient care, teaching and leadership.
+The chief resident supervises in the inpatient and outpatient settings, makes the call and clinic schedules, and participates in residency administration.

 Our graduates have chosen a diverse mix of general pediatrics and subspecialty options as the next steps in their careers.
-Of the residents who graduated from 2001-2010, 76% have gone into General Pediatrics and 24% into subspecialty training and practice.
+Of the residents who graduated over the past 10 years, 55% have gone into General Pediatrics and 45% into subspecialty training and practice.
 For an overview of graduate activities, click here.

 The MISSION STATEMENT of our residency program is: